SAFEGUARDING & CHILD PROTECTION POLICY FOR AVECINNA ACADEMY 2017 – 2018

 - Our school keeps itself up to date on the latest advice and guidance provided to assist in addressing specific vulnerabilities and forms of exploitation.

-- Our staff are supported to recognise warning signs and symptoms in relation to specific issues, and include such issues in an age appropriate way in their curriculum.
+- Our staff are supported to recognise warning signs and symptoms in relation to specific issues, and include such issues in an age appropriate way in their lesson plans.

-- Our school works with and engages our families and communities to talk about such issues.
+- Our school works with and engages our families and local communities to talk about such issues.

 - Our staff are supported to talk to families about sensitive concerns in relation to their children and to find ways to address them together wherever possible.